ncoghlan/misc/notes/python3/questions_and_answers.rst

 Maya and MotionBuilder) are happy enough with Python 2.7.
 GIS tools similarly currently still use Python 2.7.
-This actually makes a fair bit of sense, especially for the commercial tools, since the Python support in these tools is there primarily to manipulate the application data model and there aren't any major improvements in Python 3 for that kind of use case as yet, but still some risk of breaking existing scripts if the application updates to Python 3.
+This actually makes a fair bit of sense, especially for the commercial tools, since the Python support in these tools is there primarily to manipulate the application data model and there arguably aren't any major improvements in Python 3 for that kind of use case as yet, but still some risk of breaking existing scripts if the application updates to Python 3.

-Providing additional incentives, and removing additional barriers to migration for that embedded scripting engine use case is something I'd like to improve as part of the Python 3.6 release, through proposals like PEP 432 (which makes Python embedding both easier and more configurable) and Ed Schofield's proposal to provide additional tools that allow embedders to provide additional compatibility options.
+For the open source applications when Python 2 is currently seen as a "good enough" scripting engine, the likely main driver for Python 3 scripting support is likely to be commercial distribution vendors looking to drop commercial Python 2 runtime support - the up front investment in application level Python 3 support would be intended to pay off in the form of reduced long term sustaining engineering costs at the language runtime level.

+That said, the Python 3 reference interpreter also offers quite a few new low level configuration options that let embedding applications control the memory allocators used, monitor and control all bytecode execution, and various other improvements to the runtime embedding functionality, so the natural incentives for application developers to migrate are starting to accumulate, so we may see more activity on that front as the 2020 date for the end of community support of the Python 2 series gets closer.

 .. _slow-uptake: